brendongu/us-uniprep/README.md

 **
 Also, if you want add or change anything, feel free.
-**

-We also tried to comment how each file works and what it does.**
+We tried to comment how each file works and what it does **